IsaacMustic/typescript-starter/apps/web/IMPLEMENTATION_SUMMARY.md

-# Implementation Summary - SSE, Blog, Sitemap, Robots, i18n
+# Implementation Summary

+This document summarizes the implementation of Server-Sent Events (SSE), Blog (MDX), Sitemap, Robots.txt, and Internationalization (i18n) features.

+> **Note:** This is a historical document.
+For current feature documentation, see the main [README.md](../../README.md) and [API Documentation](../../docs/API.md).

 ## ✅ Completed Features